rajesha2016/HelloFresh-Task-1/README.md

 •	CucumberFeatureFile folder contain feature file, which is used to write business scenarios.

-•	Config folder contain properties file, properties file has all fixed value like URL name.
+•	Config folder contain Configuration.properties & extent-config.xml files.
+Properties file has all fixed value like URL name.

 ### Feature File: